-Klingner provided architectural and mechanical / electrical / plumbing design services for the renovation and expansion of Dot Transportation, Inc. (DTI), a division of Dot Foods, Inc.
+Klingner provided design services for the office renovation and expansion of Dot Transportation, Inc. (DTI), a division of Dot Foods, Inc.

 A total demolition of the existing mezzanine office area, restrooms, interior walls, and removal of the SAT ceiling allowed Klingner’s architects and interior designers to maximize what was possible within the space.
 Working closely with the DTI team, a new floorplan was created to better suit the company’s needs.
 The new layout incorporates more than what was originally thought possible within the mezzanine, featuring three open office areas, five conference rooms, two huddle rooms, a training room, 18 private offices, a cafe, a mother’s room, a physical therapy room, a walk station where an employee can work while on a treadmill, a mail room, and a number of storage rooms.